himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 * Startup Repair
 * Basic IT Support Troubleshooting

-By completing this practical, foundational skills required for IT Support, Help Desk, System Administration, SOC Operations, and Cybersecurity roles were developed through practical exposure to Windows startup troubleshooting techniques.
+By completing this practical, foundational skills relevant to IT Support, Help Desk, System Administration, SOC Operations, and Cybersecurity roles were developed through hands-on exposure to Windows startup troubleshooting techniques.

 ## Video Demonstration